Create and measure Baseline Profiles without Macrobenchmark

 Syntax Description

-FLAGS Represents one or more of the characters H, S, and P to indicate whether this method should be flagged as Hot, Startup, or Post Startup in regards to the startup type.
+FLAGS Represents one or more of the characters H, S, and P to indicate whether this method must be flagged as Hot, Startup, or Post Startup in regards to the startup type.

 A method with the H flag indicates that it is a "hot" method, meaning it is called many times during the lifetime of the app.

-A method with the S flag indicates that it is a method called at startup.
+A method with the S flag indicates that it is a method called during startup.

-A method with the P flag indicates that it is a hot method not related to startup.
+A method with the P flag indicates that it is a method called after startup.

 CLASS_DESCRIPTOR Descriptor for the targeted method's class.
-For instance, androidx.compose.runtime.SlotTable would have a descriptor of Landroidx/compose/runtime/SlotTable;.
-Note: L is prepended here per the Dalvik Executable (DEX) format.
+For example, androidx.compose.runtime.SlotTable has a descriptor of Landroidx/compose/runtime/SlotTable;.
+L is prepended here per the Dalvik Executable (DEX) format.

 METHOD_SIGNATURE Signature of the method, including the name, parameter types, and return types of the method.
-For example, the method
+For example:

 // LayoutNode.kt